The McLaren F1 team has been involved in Formula 1 since 1966, making it the second oldest team still active in F1.

 McLaren F1 Drivers

-Seven drivers have won 12 Drivers’ Championship titles with McLaren; Emerson Fittipaldi (1974), James Hunt (1976), Niki Lauda (1984), Alain Prost (1985, 1986, 1989), Ayrton Senna (1988, 1990, 1991), Mika Häkkinen (1998, 1999), Lewis Hamilton (2008).
-Ayrton Senna, Alain Prost and Mika Häkkinen have won the most Drivers’ titles for the team with seven wins between the three of them.
+Seven drivers have won 12 Drivers’ Championship titles with McLaren: Emerson Fittipaldi (1974), James Hunt (1976), Niki Lauda (1984), Alain Prost (1985, 1986, 1989), Ayrton Senna (1988, 1990, 1991), Mika Häkkinen (1998, 1999), Lewis Hamilton (2008).
+Ayrton Senna, Alain Prost and Mika Häkkinen have won the most Drivers’ titles for the team, with seven wins out of the three of them.

 Ayrton Senna

-In 1990, after losing the championship title to teammate Alain Prost the previous year, Senna came back fighting and claimed back the Drivers’ Championship title, making it his second win in the space of three years.
+In 1990, after losing the championship title to teammate Alain Prost the previous year, Senna came back fighting and claimed the Drivers’ Championship title, making it his second win in three years.
 In 1991, Ayrton made his dominance in Formula 1 even clearer by winning his third Drivers’ Championship title with a season full of outstanding performances.
-Senna drove for successfully for McLaren for another two years after this, finishing second in the Drivers’ Championship in his final year with the British team.
+Senna drove successfully for McLaren for another two years after this, finishing second in the Drivers’ Championship in his final year with the British team.

 With Williams making moves in Formula 1, Senna signed with the team in 1994.
 This would be Senna’s final year driving in Formula One.
-In a tragic accident on May 1, 1994, during the San Marino Grand Prix, Senna Ayrton, who was leading the race crashed into the concrete wall at Tamburello corner on the Imola track.The impact of the horrific crash caused severe head trauma to the Brazilian driver who died as a result of his injuries.
+In a tragic accident on 1 May 1994, during the San Marino Grand Prix, Senna Ayrton, who was leading the race, crashed into the concrete wall at Tamburello corner on the Imola track.
+The impact of the horrific crash caused severe head trauma to the Brazilian driver, who died as a result of his injuries.
 The crash shocked the Formula One world.

 Alain Prost